 How to make butternut squash soup

-I prefer using whole butternut squash for this recipe, roasting the butternut with seeds and all until soft, and caramelized.
-I slice the butternut in half and then drizzle with olive oil and honey and season with salt and pepper.
+Slice two whole butternut in half.
+Drizzle with olive oil and honey then season with salt and pepper.
 Place them cut-side down on a rimmed baking sheet or roasting tray, add a splash of water to the pan and cover with foil.
-I roast them for an hour or so until they’re fork-tender.
+Roast the butternut for an hour or so until they’re fork-tender.

-This easy butternut squash soup recipe is GREAT for freezing.
+This easy butternut soup recipe is GREAT for freezing.
 I usually make a double or triple quantity of the soup then freeze the remainder in smaller portions, perfect for defrosting and serving as a quick lunch or dinner.
 You could leave out the cream to make the soup even more stable when freezing but other than that, you can freeze it as is.
 The soup can be kept in airtight containers in the fridge for up to 4 days and reheated in the microwave or on the stove in a small saucepan.

 If you want to meal prep butternut or pumpkin soup ahead, you could skip the roasting and just place all the chopped vegetables in freezer bags ready to be added to your slow cooker or instant pot with stock and aromatics.
 Of course the flavor will be slightly altered as roasting the butternut squash adds so much caramelized flavor but this is still a great way to get a delicious, healthy and easy meal on the table fast.